BilldarBagdar/C4Device_32StepSequencer/README.md

-Since the Sequencer patch opened in "bypassing" mode, and the remote script is still in DEVICES mode (Track button), you should start to see all the normal remote script feedback appear on the C4 "display" (the LEDs and LCDs) in response to button presses and encoder turns on the C4 and other actions in Live that trigger feedback (like a mouse click changing the selected track).
+Since the Sequencer patch opened in "bypassing" mode, and the remote script is still in DEVICES mode (Track button), you should start to see all the normal remote script feedback appear on the C4 "display" (the LEDs and LCDs) in response to button presses and encoder turns on the C4 and other actions in Live that trigger controller feedback (like a mouse click changing the selected track).
 If the C4 display still shows the "Mackie power-on Welcome message", switch to Function mode and back.
 </p>
 <p>
 NOTE: You will likely see the C4 display "go blank" and revert to the "Mackie power-on Welcome message" shortly after you open any Live set when you are using the remote script.